 The Problem

-Every major board game has had its AI moment.
+Every major board game has had its public AI moment — the kind the world stops to watch.
 Chess had Deep Blue.
 Go had AlphaGo.
 Poker had Pluribus.
-Scrabble has been waiting for thirty years.
+S1C3R1A1B3B3L1E1 has incredible engines — but it's never had that moment.

-The AI models that pass the bar exam and write working code?
+Meanwhile, the frontier AI models that pass the bar exam and write working code?
 They can barely play Scrabble at a beginner level.
 They can't count the letters in their own input.
 They can't read a board.
-They confidently play words that don't exist.
+They confidently play words that don't E1X8I1S1T1.

 What We're Building